Antipurity/conceptual/README.md

 Sometimes-better alternative manifestations of `access`, for optimization (all semantically equivalent):

 - `journal At`: watches execution of `At`, remembering all accesses in a journal/log/cache (serving reads from the cache if covered), deferring all writes, and then trying to commit writes under a lock (restarting `At` if any reads have changed).
 If storage is persistent, a commit first writes a journal of writes at an unused location, which must be executed on storage power-up; power outages will not allow a torn write to be seen.
 Best if there are few reads.
+(If recorded, both the journal and its commit instruction go into the record.)

 - `atomic At`: directs all reference writes inside [to object copies](en.wikipedia.org/wiki/Read-copy-update), journaling those (serving reads from the journal), and then commits the reference-change journal (restarting `At` if needed).
 Best if there are few writes.